Summer Games II

-Summer Games II is an Olympic sports video game developed and published by Epyx in North America, and published by U.S. Gold in Europe, based on sports featured in the Summer Olympic Games.
-It is a sequel to Summer Games released by Epyx the previous year.
+Summer Games II is a 1985 Olympic sports video game developed and published by Epyx in North America, and by U.S. Gold in Europe.
+Based on sports featured in the Summer Olympic Games, it is a sequel to Summer Games released by Epyx the previous year.
 Summer Games II was originally written for the Commodore 64 and ported to the Apple II, Atari ST, MS-DOS, ZX Spectrum, Amstrad CPC and Amiga.

 Gameplay

 The game was presented as a virtual multi-sport carnival called the "Epyx Games" (there was no official IOC licensing in place) with up to 8 players each choosing a country to represent, and then taking turns competing in various events to try for a medal.
 World records could be saved to the game disk.

-The game features the following eight events: Triple jump, High jump, Rowing, Javelin throw, Equestrian, Fencing, Kayaking, Cycling.
+The game features the following eight events: Triple jump, high jump, rowing, javelin throw, equestrian, fencing, kayaking and cycling.

 The game allows the player to compete in all of the events sequentially, compete in some events, choose just one event, or practice an event.
 This version also features both the opening and closing ceremonies, where the closing ceremonies features a "fan man", the flame extinguishing as the sky goes dark, a blimp passing by and some fireworks.
 Certain ports also allow for participants to compete in events from the original Summer Games events, but they had to have the original Summer Games diskette for this to happen.